ADDVulcan/Writeups/Hack-A-Sat 2023/Hyde-Street.md

     } else if (line == "}") {
         in_quick_maths = false;
     } else if (in_quick_maths) {
-    //getting the value to return to true if (line.startsWith("return")) {
+    //getting the value that it wants returned if (line.startsWith("return")) {
             final = parseInt(line.match("\\d+")[0])
             break